Non Invasive Prenatal Care

 To which women is the test applicable?

-This test can be applied to pregnant women, proposed as an option for the couple who would want a harmless test to reassure them that their fetus is well, excluding 97% of the most common chromosomal abnormalities (Tue 21, 18, 13)
+To which women is the test applicable?
+This test can be applied to pregnant women and is proposed as an option for couples who want a harmless test to reassure them about the well-being of the fetus, excluding 97% of the most common chromosomal abnormalities (trisomies 21, 18, 13).

-• For women who are at increased risk of having a baby with a chromosomal abnormality, due to nuchal translucency, (risk> 1/100) but less than 1/10.
+• For women who are at increased risk of having a baby with a chromosomal abnormality based on nuchal translucency (risk > 1/100) but less than 1/10.

-• For women with an average low risk of having a baby with chromosomal abnormalities 1/101 – 1/2500
+• For women with an intermediate low risk of having a baby with chromosomal abnormalities (risk 1/101 – 1/2500).

-• For women with high risk pregnancy potentially for elimination from an invasive test (amniocentesis, CVS), such as in first trimester haematoma / vaginal haemorrhage / multiple pregnancies.
+• For women with high-risk pregnancies potentially at risk of miscarriage from an invasive test (amniocentesis, CVS), such as in cases of first-trimester hematoma/vaginal bleeding/multiple pregnancies.

 How is the test performed?

-An ultrasound examination of the fetus is always required to record fetal cardiac function and block structural abnormalities.
-Immediately afterwards we take some blood from the mother and send it to the relevant foreign laboratory safely.
+An ultrasound examination of the fetus is always required to record fetal cardiac function and exclude structural abnormalities.
+Immediately afterward, a blood sample is taken from the mother and sent to the relevant laboratory for testing.

 When can the cell free DNA test be performed?

-The test is proposed to be carried out from 10 to 32 weeks of gestation, with optimal gestational age at week 12 during cervical length measurement examination, so that the couple knows early the results, as well as the recombinant final risk for chromosomal abnormalities.
+The test is proposed to be carried out from 10 to 40 weeks of gestation, with the ideal time being the 12th week during the nuchal translucency examination, so that the couple knows the results early, as well as the recombined final risk for chromosomal abnormalities.

 When do we expect to have the results?

-The results from the test are usually ready after 10 to 15 days and the couple gets immediately informed via phone call.
+The results from the test are usually ready within 5 to 15 days, and the couple is informed immediately via a phone call.

 Is there always a result?

-In 2% of the cases there is no result from the test and this is due to a technical error in the analysis of the sample (eg a small percentage of detection of a fetal blood fraction in the mother’s blood).
-In this case we call the couple to repeat the test FREE and we expect the new results, which we will have at a statistical probability of 50%, due to a previous failure of the analysis.
+In 1% of the cases, there is no result from the test, and this is due to a technical error in the analysis of the sample (e.g., a small percentage of fetal DNA in the mother’s blood).
+In this case, the couple is called to repeat the test for free, and the new results are expected, which will be obtained in about 50% of cases due to the previous failure of the analysis.

 How are the results interpreted?
 What are the new data for the correct interpretation of the result?

-The result we get is low risk (good result) or increased risk (bad result).
+The result we get is either low risk (good result) or increased risk (bad result).

-The low-risk result means that the risk of chromosomal abnormalities from the examination of nuchal translucency decreases even further in relation to the fetal fraction% of fetal blood.
-So we know now how important the percentage of fetal blood recorded in the result is, as well as the initial risk that the pregnant woman has from examining cervical translucency.
+A low-risk result means that the risk of chromosomal abnormalities from the nuchal translucency examination decreases even further in relation to the fetal fraction percentage of fetal DNA.
+Therefore, we now know how important the percentage of fetal DNA recorded in the result is, as well as the initial risk that the pregnant woman has from the nuchal translucency examination.

-The greater the fetal fraction gets, the greater the risk reduction is becoming, with the maximum reduction being noted with fetal fraction> 9%.
+The greater the fetal fraction, the greater the risk reduction, with the maximum reduction noted with a fetal fraction >9%.

-It is NOT recommended to identify gender abnormalities and microdefects from the test as there are many false positive results, and there are no documented studies and safe methodology.
+It is not recommended to identify sex chromosome abnormalities and RATs from the test, as there are many false-positive results, and there are no documented studies and safe methodology.

 Are any additional tests / ultrasounds needed?

 The cell-free DNA test does not provide information about other rare chromosomal abnormalities.
-If the ultrasound at 11-14 weeks shows an elevated neural transparency (more than 3.5mm) or major structural abnormalities in the embryo such as emphysema, holoprosencephaly, heart or megacity abnormalities, then the risk for some rare chromosomal abnormalities becomes high.
+If the ultrasound at 11-14 weeks shows an elevated nuchal translucency (more than 3.5mm) or major structural abnormalities in the fetus such as omphalocele, holoprosencephaly, heart abnormalities, or megacystis, then the risk for some rare chromosomal abnormalities becomes high.
 In such cases, a diagnostic test (amniocentesis, CVS) is recommended.

-The cell free DNA test does not provide information about structural abnormalities of the fetus, such as heart or brain abnormalities and spina bifida or information on fetal development.
-Therefore, it is advisable to have ultrasounds at 12 weeks, 20-22 weeks to look at fetal anatomy and at 32 weeks to evaluate fetal development.
+The cell-free DNA test does not provide information about structural abnormalities of the fetus, such as heart or brain abnormalities and spina bifida or information on fetal development.
+Therefore, it is advisable to have ultrasounds at 12 weeks, 20-22 weeks to look at fetal anatomy, and at 32 and 36 weeks to evaluate fetal development.

 Start typing and press Enter to search